scaleoutsean/eseries-perf-analyzer/SCREENSHOTS.md

 How to install dashboards:

 - Default EPA stack (with Victoria Metrics): run `docker compose up grafana-init`
 - Grafana set up for a Prometheus-compatible data source: manually import dashboards from `./grafana-init/dashboards/`, they should work with standard Prometheus data sources (databases).
-If you notice any Victoria Metrics format-specific issues with the reference dashboards, try creating a similar panel using generic Prometheus source and report that in issues
+If you notice any Victoria Metrics format-specific issues with the reference dashboards, try creating a similar panel using a generic Prometheus source and report that in issues

 The Overview dashboard shows an example of a configuration table, with top-down time series, gauges and so on.